La Traviata

 Fourth scene

 In Violet's bedroom.
 After the scandal at the ball, Violetta's health has seriously deteriorated.
 Now she lies alone and has no desire to see anyone.
-Alfred is abroad after his duel with Baron Dufault.
+Alfredo is abroad after his duel with Barone Douphol.
 Doctor Grenville encourages her that she is better, but Violetta is sure - it's just a noble lie.
 She suspects that ѝ has very little left to live and that it is all over.
-At that moment, Annina announces the happy news - Alfred has returned!
+At that moment, Annina announces the happy news - Alfredo has returned!
 The two are immensely happy at this reunion, but only briefly.
 Violetta feels worse and worse.
 Germont arrives and regrets what he has done and wants to embrace Violetta as his daughter.
 Alas, he has come too late.
 Violetta suddenly notices with surprise that she no longer feels any pain and the life in her seems to return.
 After this sudden burst of strength and hope, she gasps.

 The opera La Traviata was first performed in 1853.
 Five years earlier, in 1848, Alexandre Dumas Jr's novel The Lady with the Camellias had been published.
 In 1852 Verdi saw the novel reworked into a drama and commissioned Francesco Maria Piave to write the libretto.
 The premiere took place on 6 March 1853 in Venice.